 - All interviews with Zoo employees will be arranged through the Public Relations office; after all, we are here to make your job fun and easy.

 - As much as we’d like to go above and beyond where a great story is concerned, quarantine areas are off limits to media personnel.
 But hey, there’s a whole zoo to explore!

-- Reporters and photographers are allowed in visitor-approved areas and public pathways; but if you’re accompanied by someone in our Public Relations office, then we may let you explore just a bit more.
+- Reporters and photographers are allowed in visitor-approved areas and public pathways; but with some notice we may let you explore just a bit more.

 - The Houston Zoo staff would like your visit to be a memorable one; therefore, special permission is required to enter Zoo exhibits and off-exhibit areas.
 Our team of Public Relations experts will be sure to get you where you need!